N-Pacis/N-pacis/README.md

 - 🔭 I’m currently working on A Talent Promotion and Competition Management System
 - 🌱 I’m currently learning PHP/CodeIgniter and Angular
 - 📫 How to reach me: pacisnkubito@gmail.com
-- ⚡ Advice: Think big and work on a lot of projects
+- ⚡ Advice: Work smarter not harder

 #### Top Technologies & Tools